 At December 31, 2013, the fair value of our mortgage loans receivable using an 8.4% discount rate was approximately \$200.2 million.
 A 1% increase in such rates would decrease the estimated fair value of our mortgage loans by approximately \$16.5 million while a 1% decrease in such rates would increase their estimated fair value by approximately \$19.6 million.
 At December 31, 2013, the fair value of our senior unsecured notes using a 3.95% discount rate for those maturing before year 2020 and 4.25% discount rate for those maturing beyond year 2020 was approximately \$262.4 million.
-A 1% increase in such rates would decrease the estimated fair value of our senior unsecured notes by approximately fair value of our senior unsecured notes by approximately \$12.3 million while a 1% decrease in such rates would increase their estimated fair value by approximately \$13.1 million.
+A 1% increase in such rates would decrease the estimated fair value of our senior unsecured notes by approximately \$12.3 million while a 1% decrease in such rates would increase their estimated fair value of our senior unsecured notes by approximately \$12.3 million.
 These discount rates were measured based upon management's estimates of rates currently prevailing for comparable loans available to us and instruments of comparable maturities.